 If you need other link formats later, just convert and upload the calculator again.

-Your calculator is hosted on the distributed Amazon S3 infrastructure with superior performance, extreme reliability and massive scalability.
-Over a dozen server locations around the globe ensure that your calculator always is within easy reach of your global audience.
 When you update an existing calculator, some advanced performance optimization techniques may retain the old version for up to 15 minutes.

 Converting spreadsheets to web format makes it very easy to import them into your blog or website.
 Here are tutorials on how to do this in various popular environments: